 A small non-scientific study would suggest that some of the coolest labels in the wine world are on the bottles of a low intervention wine.
 I’ve seen beautiful labels designed by kid sisters, local artists, indigenous people, a collaboration of mates, labels made on recycled paper, the truly bizarre and the gorgeous.
 Cool labels are something the craft beer world embraced sometime back and it’s great to see the wine world doing the same.

-Shop our range here and start discovering the wonderful world of lo-fi wines.
+Shop our range here and start discovering the wonderful world of low intervention wines.